chuigda/vulkan4j/tutorial/mdbook/en/src/pipeline/shader-modules.md

 ## Compiling the shaders

-Create a `resource` adjacent to the `java` directory under `src/main` of your project, and store the vertex shader in a file called `shader.vert` and the fragment shader in a file called `shader.frag` in that directory.
+Create a `resources` directory adjacent to the `java` directory under `src/main` of your project, then create a `resources/shader` directory and store the vertex shader in a file called `shader.vert` and the fragment shader in a file called `shader.frag` in that directory.
 GLSL shaders don't have an official extension, but these two are commonly used to distinguish them.

 The contents of `shader.vert` should be: